Bulletin #7038, Maple Syrup Quality Control Manual

 - Packing syrup closer to the date of sale reduces the possibility of grade change in the consumer size container.
 This is especially important when packing in plastic jugs.

-- The producer has greater versatility in meeting the current market demand for a specific container size and style, but also maintain the potential for bulk sale.
+- The producer has greater versatility in meeting the current market demand for a specific container size and style but also maintains the potential for bulk sale.

 - The potential of waste due to leftover, unwanted sizes is eliminated.